j-richey/open_ttt_lib/CONTRIBUTING.md

 Maintainers, please follow this checklist to create a release and publish it to [crates.io](https://crates.io/).

-1. Ensure all changes are merged to master.
+1. Ensure all changes are merged to the `main` branch.
 Verify the README, library documentation, and examples are updated and correct.
 2. Ensure the `CHANGELOG.md` describes all notable changes from the last release.
 3. Update the version number:
    * `version` value in `Cargo.toml`